tsefaye99/SPLENDOR-HOTEL-GROUP/README.md

 -	Can we identify optimal pricing strategies based on the Average Daily Rate (ADR) for different customer types and distribution channels?

 ## Skills/Concepts Demonstrated
-The only one tool was used for this project and a few concepts:
+only one tool was used for this project and some few concepts:
 - Excel was used to wrangle the data, explore the data, and build the customer segmentation model.
   - The data was turned into a table, the fact table
   - The dimension table was created with pivot table